-Drinking alcohol while taking the prescription gabapentin can cause dizziness, drowsiness and difficulty concentrating.
-Patients are advised to avoid alcohol or limit the use of alcohol while taking this medication due to the likelihood of these side effects.
+Drinking alcohol while taking the prescription gabapentin can cause side effects like dizziness, drowsiness and difficulty concentrating.
+Patients are advised to avoid or limit alcohol use while taking this medication due to the likelihood of these side effects.

-Keep your doctor informed of your alcohol use while taking gabapentin, as well as any prescription and non-prescription drugs you’re taking, and report any side effects you may experience.
+While taking gabapentin, keep your doctor informed of your alcohol use and any prescription and non-prescription drugs you’re taking, and report any side effects you experience.

-Gabapentin is available in pill form and can be taken either with or without food.
-The dosage of this anticonvulsant depends on what you are being treated for.
+Gabapentin is available as tablets, capsules and an oral solution and can be taken with or without food.
+This medication’s dosage depends on what you are being treated for.

 - Loss of coordination

 A few patients have reported mood changes, such as thoughts of suicide and depression.
 If you experience any side effects while taking gabapentin, talk to your doctor to ensure this is the right prescription.